ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 This allows the compiler to optimize better without loosing any performance / accuracy.
 ### Antipattern Category
+X
 ### Keyword
 performance
 ### Note
+This commit does not change any performance-related features of interest.
+Variable is no longer volatile, this problem is restricted to C++ language only.

 ## Commit #622
 ### Hash